 USP <61> Test- Microbial Enumeration Test

 Cosmetics and personal care products, pharmaceutical and other products which are categorized as non sterile products are not completely free of microorganisms.
-USP 61 test is carried out to find out that these organisms are present in low number or high number.
+USP 61 test is carried out to find out if these organisms are present in low or high numbers.

 Purpose of USP 61 Microbial Enumeration Test